dstockhouse/mr-fusion-capstone/style_guide.md

     secondArgumentThatHasALongName);
 ```

-Additional lines within code sections or block entry/termination are
+Additional lines within code sections or block entry/termination are acceptable
-acceptable if they improve readability.
-Each line should only extend to 80
+if they improve readability.
+Each line should only extend to 80 characters, but
-characters, but must extend less than 120.
-When a single statement needs to be
+there is a hard limit at 120.
+When a single statement needs to be broken into
-broken into multiple lines, do so in ways that are convenient and improve
+multiple lines, do so in ways that are convenient and improve readability.
-readability.